altmas5/zabbix-domain-expiration/README.md

 "www" subdomains are removed by the script before checking validity.

 Reinvent the wheel?
-No, I find more easy to manage new hosts from zabbix Web GUI instead of adding them to a json file for LDD.
+No, I find more easy to manage new hosts from zabbix Web GUI instead of adding them to a json file for LLD.